Wiktorxd-1/somtomorrow/README.md

 ### Other

-- [ ] Add better error handling at login (from Vik)
+- [x] Add better error handling at login (from Vik)
+- [ ] Add some caching and async stuff so users do not have to wait for the paige to load they just have to wait for the content to load

 ### Auth

 - [x] Finish auth with school/username/password (with Vik)
 - [ ] Add long term login with refresh tokens
 - [ ] Maybe look into using the Somtoday login after all with a kind of redirect?
-- [ ] Add some kind of loading screen when getting the tokens from Vik
+- [ ] Add some kind of loading screen when getting the tokens from Vik!

 ### Features